-Users with accounts in both Telnyx and Plivo portals can send calls from Plivo to Telnyx via SIP and have Telnyx terminate those calls on the PSTN.
+If you have both Telnyx and Plivo accounts, you can easily send calls from Plivo to Telnyx using Elastic SIP Trunking and your calls will terminate on the PSTN.

-The following instructions will explain how to configure both sides so that calls from Plivo are authenticated using your Telnyx Connection.
+Here we explain how to configure both accounts so your calls from Plivo are sides authenticated using your Telnyx Connection.

-In this guide, we use a Plivo XML application as an example, but the token configuration on Plivo side will follow the same analogy for any other Plivo API based application (SDK, node, python, etc).
+Throughout this walkthrough, we'll use a Plivo XML application, but the token configuration on Plivo side will follow the same analogy for any other Plivo API based application (SDK, node, python, etc).

 - 1Login to the Telnyx Mission Control portal.